AU-BCE-EE/AU-MHB/2022_slurry_separation_manuscript/README.md

-# slurry-sep-man
+# `2022_slurry_separation_manuscrip`
-NTS update name!
-Data and analysis for manuscript on effect of slurry separation on overall ammonia volatilization.
+Data and analysis for manuscript on effect of slurry separation on overall (storage + field application of both fractions) ammonia volatilization.

 # Directory structure
 ## `EF_calcs`